-Entries are being accepted for Veterinary Practice News’ sixth annual “They Ate What?” radiograph contest, which highlights the dietary indiscretions committed by veterinary clients’ dogs, cats, snakes guinea pigs, cows and horses.
+Entries are being accepted for Veterinary Practice News’ seventh annual “They Ate What?” radiograph contest, which highlights the dietary indiscretions committed by veterinary clients’ dogs, cats, snakes guinea pigs, cows and horses.

 “With the proliferation of digital technology over the past few years, we expect to see many well-defined cases presenting an even greater variety of findings,” said Greg Stoutenburgh, vice president of marketing for Sound-Eklin.

-High-resolution radiographs must be submitted electronically to VPNeditor@i5publishing.com.
+High-resolution radiographs must be submitted electronically, with “contest” in the subject line, to VPNeditor@bowtieinc.com.
 The submitter must include his or her name, the clinic name and address, a telephone number and a brief explanation of the case.

 Entries become the property of BowTie Inc., which reserves the right to use them in any publication, media or promotion.
 Contestants agree that their photo, text, name and city may be posted on BowTie websites and, in the case of the winners, on sponsor websites.